kbjorklu/chess/README.md

 # License

-The Chess implementation is distributed under the MIT license.
-See accompanying file LICENSE for details.
+The Chess implementation is distributed under the [MIT](https://github.com/kbjorklu/chess/blob/master/LICENSE) license.
+See accompanying LICENSE file for details.

 Third-party components are distributed/used under their respective license: